 Nottingham-born, Alan Sillitoe (1928-2010) is best known for his first two books; Saturday Night and Sunday Morning (1958) and Loneliness of a Long Distance Runner (1959).
-Sillitoe Trail is a multimedia interpretation of Alan Sillitoe’s first novel; Saturday Night and Sunday Morning which stands out as a beacon for projecting and debating British values and identity.
+The Sillitoe Trail is a multimedia interpretation of Alan Sillitoe’s first novel; Saturday Night and Sunday Morning and the film version by Karel Reisz (1960) which stand as beacons for debating contemporary British values and identity.

 Commissioned by Arts Council England and the BBC, The Sillitoe Trail was originally produced by James Walker and Paul Fillingham as part of a pilot for an on-demand digital arts platform called ‘The space’ (2012-13).
 The original commission was supported by the Alan Sillitoe Memorial Committee and includes fresh interpretations of Sillitoe’s masterpiece from many Nottinghamshire artists, writers, film-makers and students.